 Several letters and post cards were included, tied together with some burlap strings.
 They had the scent of coconut cologne and hashish.
 Cheap hash.
 Cheap cologne.
 And then something else caught St. Michael’s attention.
 The soiled and torn receipt from The Hotel Dam Ran Vey.
 A smudged thumb print on the lower corner may have contained blood.

 Next on the agenda was a walk down to Longshoreman’s Hall.
 This was a stroll St. Michael enjoyed taking from his office in the Ferry Building.
 The fog would be rolling in at dusk and San Francisco’s natural air conditioner would be in full force by evening.
 He’d stop at a couple of watering holes on his way through North Beach, and then take his usual ringside seat before the preliminary bouts got underway.
 Posters advertising the main event graced many storefronts and even a few churches.
 The featured fight was to launch local favorite, Jack O’Malley, on his professional career.
 Vincent St. Michael was not widely popular with many of the longshoremen, but the union bosses and shipping company executives always greeted him warmly.
 He rarely talked shop at these events, but sometimes it could not be avoided.

 “My nephew is looking for work in the PI business,” said one fight regular.
 “Can you help him out…even as an intern?”

 “Yeah, why’s that?”

-“For a variety of reasons,” said Vince.
+“For a variety of reasons,” said St. Michael.
 “Reasons you might not understand…but that’s the firm’s policy.”

 While he was never comfortable explaining this rule, it was based on painful experience learned over the past few years.
 Men were not as observant as women, nor as patient.
 The women he employed came from a variety of backgrounds, but with one thing in common: most were damaged goods.